feram18/led-stock-ticker/README.md

 ## Sources
 This project relies on the following:
-- [YFinance] library to retrieve the stock/cryptocurrency data.
+- [YFinance] library to retrieve the stock, cryptocurrency, and forex data & stock logos.
-- [Exchange Rates] API for currency exchanges.
+- [exchangerate.host] API for currency exchanges.
+- [Crypto Icons] API for cryptocurrency logos.
-- [rpi-rgb-led-matrix] library to make everything work with the LED board, included as a submodule.
+- [rpi-rgb-led-matrix] library to work with the LED board.

 ## Disclaimer
 This project is a work in progress (all feedback is appreciated!) and is dependent on the [YFinance] library &